Stop dog-on-dog aggression at home

 There are lots of other factors and details surrounding every situation.
 The personalities, characters, sex, age, size, breed, of the dogs, everything comes into it.
 And sometimes it can play quite a big part in the pack dynamics.
 For example, a lady who has two male dogs is far more likely to struggle with fighting between them compared to a couple who have a neutered male and female.
 Why?
 Because in the pack there is an alpha male and an alpha female, and if these two humans have assumed both these roles then there is nothing to fight for.
 No positions vacant!

 Become the pack leader

 Understanding your dog is not rocket science, but there are some very simple but ESSENTIAL rules that you must follow.
 Whilst clickers and cheese can work for dog training nothing will replace understanding your dogs psychology.

 The best news is that learning to become the pack leader is not complicated or hard, and it will become the foundation of everything else that you do.
-To understand how to become the pack leader read more here on the blog, or visit my website. www.theonlinedogtrainer.com and follow the 5 Golden Rules 🙂
+To understand how to get your dog to calm down and look to you for direction before he becomes aggressive, check out my program The Dog Calming Code here!

 Please leave me a comment – let me know how things go…